MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

 Download docker.exe from `https://aka.ms/ContainerTools` and copy it to the `windows\system32` folder of the Nano Server Container host.

-Run the following command to start the docker daemon, this will need to be run each time the container host is started.
+Run the below command to start the docker daemon.
+This will need to be run each time the container host is started.
 This command starts the Docker daemon, specifies a virtual switch for container connectivity, and set’s the daemon to listen on port 2375 for incoming Docker requests.
 In this configuration Docker can be managed from a remote computer.

 ```powershell
 start-process cmd "/k docker daemon -D -b <Switch Name> -H 0.0.0.0:2375”